Camino Finisterre – a Journey to World’s End

 • Start Santiago de Compostela

-• End Fisterre or Muxia
+• End Fisterre then Muxia

 • DateApril to October

-• Distance90 or 120 km
+• Distance120 km

 • GradeEasy/Moderate

-The region is rich in heritage and folklore with many pre-Christian sacred locations.
-The best known are Monte Pindo, a pink granite mountain known as the Celtic Olympus of the Galicians; the small fishing town of Muxia, closely connected with the legend of St James, where one of Galicia’s most famous pilgrimages takes place in September.
+Immerse yourself in the rich heritage and folklore of the region, home to numerous pre-Christian sacred sites such as Monte Pindo, the pink granite mountain known as the Celtic Olympus of the Galicians, and the small fishing town of Muxia, linked closely with the legend of St James.

 Price